digital-archives/HISTGA1011/schedule/week_08.md

 {: .label .label-yellow }
 Due
+* Assignment due: Submit your <a href="https://digital-archives.github.io/HISTGA1011/assignments/imaging.html" target="_blank">Imaging and Conservation Review</a> Group report and Individual Reflection in Brightspace.
 * Post your pre-class reading reactions to Brightspace by 3:30pm today.
 * Weekly activity: We will start <a href="https://digital-archives.github.io/HISTGA1011/activities/filenaming.html" target="_blank">File Conversion and Renaming</a> in class.
 Submit your completed activity summary in Brightspace by the end of the week Sunday.